feelpp/feelpp/QuickReference/forms.md

 \Example
 From `mylaplacian.cpp`
-\snippet mylaplacian.cpp marker_form2
+!CODEFILE "code/mylaplacian.cpp" marker_form2

 From `mystokes.cpp`:
-\snippet mystokes.cpp marker_form2
+!CODEFILE "code/mystokes.cpp" marker_form2

 Notice that \c += operator is working with linear and bilinear forms.